nathanaelchiang/simple-crypto-price-tracker/my-website/docs/api.md

 ---
 # API Integration Details

 This document outlines how external APIs are integrated into the project, covering how data is fetched, updated, and managed within the application.
-The approach leverages modern tools like React Query and Axios to handle asynchronous requests, caching, and error handling.
+Modern tools like React Query and Axios to handle asynchronous requests, caching, and error handling.

 ## Overview